Luis Williamson

 Luis trained to be a solicitor through a reputable Cardiff firm who specialise in all areas of criminal defence.
 He qualified as a solicitor in 2018 and quickly completed his duty solicitor accreditation thereafter.

-Before earning his training contract, he firstly undertook the police station qualification (APSR) and has been representing clients in the police station since 2015.
+Before earning his training contract, he firstly undertook the police station qualification (APSR) and has been representing clients in the police station for over 10 years.

-Luis has obtained his Higher Rights of Audience and regularly appears in Crown Courts all over the country.
-He has successfully defended clients on a wide variety of offences including serious violence, fraud, historic sexual offences and drugs conspiracies.
+Luis is a solicitor-advocate with Higher Rights of Audience.
+He regularly defends clients in Crown Courts all over the country.
+He has successfully defended clients, as junior counsel, on a wide variety of offences including serious violence, fraud, historic sexual offences and drugs conspiracies.

 Luis has quickly become an asset to our firm, with clients taking to his approachable and calm demeanour.
 He is meticulous in his preparation of cases, leaving no stone unturned and no legal avenue unexplored.
-You can be confident in Luis’ representation and tenacious advocacy style.
+You can be confident in Luis’ proactive and thorough representation.

 Recent Cases